Arts, Culture and Heritage

 The National Museum of Singapore’s Moving Memories multimedia installation presents selected life-sized murals by Yip Yew Chong that bring one through the time and scenes of Singapore.
 The accompanying resource kit and colouring template were created to help caregivers engage in conversations and create mural-inspired art pieces with their seniors.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking)
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/minimal walking)

 Language: English